What is SCOTLAND: The Big Picture?

 Perceiving the Scottish landscape differently and seeing wild nature as not only an essential element of life, but as a symbol of a progressive and prosperous society, might not be an easy shift in thinking for some.
 Rewilding then, is as much a philosophical shift in perceptions and attitudes as it is a physical process.

 We are committed to communicating our vision for a wilder Scotland but we will do so within a respectful dialogue that recognises different people's belief systems.

 How are we funded?

-As a social enterprise, we have no shareholders and any surplus funds are reinvested in our work.
-Part of our income is derived from commissions and product sales, but we also rely on the support of individuals and organisations who share our vision and recognise the value of investing in high-quality communications.
+SCOTLAND: The Big Picture is a not-for-profit company limited by guarantee.
+We have no shareholders and any financial surplus is reinvested in our advocacy and communications work.
+Part of our income is derived from commissions and product sales, but we also rely on the support of individuals and organisations who share our vision.

 What is our vision?

-The establishment of an interconnected network of rewilded land and sea across large parts of Scotland, in which wildlife and people flourish.
+The creation of a vast network of rewilded land and sea across Scotland, where wildlife and communities can flourish.